vmsmith/CookBook/eggs_poached_basque.md

 #### Directions

-1. Put the pancetta and onion in a large, deep frying pan and cook for 7 minutes, until the onion is beginning to soften
+1. Put the pancetta and onion in a large, deep frying pan and cook for 7 minutes, until the onion is beginning to soften.
+2. Add the garlic and let it aromaize for a minute or so.

-2. Add the peppers, tomatoes and tomato purée to the pan and mix well
+3. Add the peppers, tomatoes and tomato purée to the pan and mix well

-3. Season, cover and cook for 10-15 mins
+4. Season, cover and cook for 10-15 mins

-4. Make 4 small wells in the mixture and crack an egg into each well
+5. Make 4 small wells in the mixture and crack an egg into each well

-5. Cook for a further 5-6 mins or until the eggs have set
+6. Cook for a further 5-6 mins or until the eggs have set

-6. Scatter with basil and serve straight away
+7. Scatter with basil and serve straight away